Rail 2000: Rail 2000, Stage 2 / Future development of rail infrastructure

-Under Stage 2, travel time from Zürich to both St. Gallen and Biel would be reduced to less than an hour, as would travel time from Bern to Lausanne.
-These projects, according to SFR would cost approximately CHF 1.5 billion.
+Under Stage 2, travel time from Zürich to both St. Gallen and Biel/Bienne would be reduced to less than an hour, as would travel time from Bern to Lausanne.
+These projects, according to SBB would cost approximately CHF 1.5 billion.
 Extension options are being considered.

-SFR favoured not building several projects that were originally proposed for the first phase of Rail 2000 but were deferred when it was cut back:
+SBB favoured not building several projects that were originally proposed for the first phase of Rail 2000 but were deferred when it was cut back: